 At the date of filing of this Prospectus, the Board consisted of four directors, two of whom (David Eaton and Dr. Jonathan Shelton) are independent.
-The other four directors are Jason T. Nguyen, CEO of the Company, and Robert J. Brilon, President, CFO, and Corporate Secretary of the Company, Dr. Jonathan Shelton, an independent director of the Company, and David Eaton, an independent director of the Company.
+The other two directors are Jason T. Nguyen, CEO of the Company, and Robert J. Brilon, President, CFO, and Corporate Secretary of the Company.